Some-Yes-Man/FactorioNetwork/README.md

 ![Probably the smallest network possible :D](images/Basics_Control2.png)

 A fairly easy and common one is the controlled power switch to attach/detach your backup steam engines after switching to solar power.
 You only want the steam to kick in if the accumulator charge drops below a certain level.
 So output the charge and feed it into the power switch.
 In this case, attach the engines as soon as the charge is below 10%.
+This way the solar panels and accumulators are always connected to the factory while steam power is only ever used when it's actually needed.

 Easy!
 But that can't be it, right?!